 Soak for as long as your body can handle.
 After you melt away the day, be sure to shower up and get ready for an amazing evening dinner.

 The Greater Palm Springs area certainly has no shortage of eateries .
 You’re likely to find a few gems while driving through ton, but just in case, I will list a few options below.

 Chef Tanya’s Kitchen is a cool, casual spot serving an all-vegetarian menu that features salads, hearty bowls, and delicious sandwiches that I believe both vegetarians and meat-eaters will appreciate.

 Workshop Kitchen + Bar is an award-winning restaurant housed within a former movie theater.
 This farm-to-table eatery serves up healthy meals and unique cocktails for guests who won’t soon forget the vibe.

 Farm is a Provencal-style restaurant serving French dishes created with locally sourced ingredients.
 Special touches like loose-leaf tea and homemade jam make this place tasty.
 Vegan options available.

 Where To Go After Your 24 Hours in Palm Springs?

-One day in Palm Springs is enough to get a taste of the desert, but if you find that you want to stay longer, consider booking overnight in one of the many hotels and AirBnbs.
+One day in Palm Springs is just not enough time to get a true taste of the desert.
+If you find that you want to stay longer, consider booking overnight in one of the many retro hotels.

-Palm Springs is such a special place that I equate with desert relaxation at it’s finest.
+Palm Springs is such a special place that I equate with desert relaxation at it’s finest!
+I make it a point to visit a few times each year because yes – it is that good.
 I hope you enjoy your day trip to Palm Springs and consider coming back for longer in the future!